riceissa/computing-notes/color-wsl1.md

 ![image](https://user-images.githubusercontent.com/1450515/136670636-33593031-7b7b-424b-89c0-014f5f218d25.png)

+(not the original colors, sorry, I had already been messing with the palette quite a bit by this point)

 It turns out that by changing the colors in these 16 boxes, you can change the terminal colors for things other than the basic foreground and background.